Jeffrey and Jill Erickson: Death of Jeffrey Erickson

-On February 12, 1992, Jeffrey Erickson was indicted on federal charges connected to eight bank robberies, and state charges in regards to the shooting of officer Maher, to which he pleaded not guilty.
+On February 12, 1992, Jeffrey Erickson was indicted on federal charges connected to eight bank robberies, and state charges in regards to the shooting of Officer Maher, to which he pleaded not guilty.
 On July 13, his trial began in the United States district court.
 Three days later, while Officer Maher testified that he could not positively identify Erickson as the shooter, federal prosecutors demonstrated that shell casings found at the scene matched a gun found in the Ericksons' townhouse.

 On July 20 shortly before 5:30 p.m., Erickson was being escorted from the courtroom in the Dirksen Federal Building to the Metropolitan Correctional Center by way of a basement area.
-Possibly using a handcuff key, he managed to free one of his shackled hands, disarmed a deputy United States marshal, then fatally shot her partner, Roy "Bill" Frakes, twice in the back of the head with the gun.
-Erickson, who was wearing civilian clothes, apparently intended to run away and disappear among the rush-hour commuting crowd.
-However, a shootout then ensued, with Erickson being shot in the back four times by Chicago Police Department veteran detective Harry Belluomini, and Erickson shooting and killing Belluomini with a single gunshot wound to the chest.
-By then possibly being fatally wounded, Erickson ventured halfway up a ramp leading to the street, stopped and dropped to one knee and shot himself in the head, dying almost instantly.
+Using a stolen handcuff key, he managed to free one of his shackled hands, disarmed a deputy United States marshal to obtain her service revolver, then fatally shot her partner, Roy "Bill" Frakes, twice in the back of the head.
+Erickson, who was wearing a suit and tie for his trial, intended to run away and disappear among the rush-hour commuting crowd.
+However, a shootout then ensued, with Erickson shooting Chicago Police Department veteran detective and Special Deputy Marshal Harry Belluomini once in the chest.
+However, while lying on the ground dying, Belluomini shot Erickson four times in the back with his own .38 Special service revolver before Belluomini succumbed to his injuries.
+By then, being possibly fatally wounded himself, Erickson ventured halfway up a ramp leading to the street, dropped to one knee, and shot himself in the head, dying almost instantly.

 Legacy

 The 1996 American crime drama film Normal Life drew inspiration from the Ericksons.
 Luke Perry played Chris, a rookie policeman who falls in love with the beautiful yet volatile Pam, played by Ashley Judd.
 The couple soon find themselves embarking on a life of crime characterized by bank robbery, which leads to their eventual self-destruction.
-The Ericksons are also the subject of the 1997 television film, In the Line of Duty: Blaze of Glory, starring Bruce Campbell and Lori Loughlin, along with an episode of The FBI Files, titled "Death Pact" (Season 5, Episode 17).
+The Ericksons are also the subject of the 1997 television film, In the Line of Duty: Blaze of Glory, starring Bruce Campbell and Lori Loughlin, along with an episode of The FBI Files, titled "Death Pact" (Season 5, Episode 14).